 When researching the costs of starting a business, we realized that the financial realities of doing business don’t always match initial expectations.
 More specifically, small business owners reported spending more than twice as much in their first year than they had anticipated.

 We needed to know: Where did their forecasts go wrong?
 Did they overspend in certain areas?
 And what could they have done to reduce costs?

 Turns out, there were some financial missteps almost all founders reported making in their first year—and most of them were avoidable.
-While it is recommended to avoid taking business loan where possible, if you have done enough financial planning and are sure that business loan can help grow your business, check our guide on how to get a business loan to get started.

 To help you avoid these same pitfalls, we interviewed successful Shopify store owners to find out what they would’ve done differently in their first year and what financial advice they’d give new entrepreneurs.
 We also pooled the top resources from our blog so you can dive deeper into each topic.
 If you’re starting your own business, you’ll want to keep this list handy.